 The Top 3 Electric Scooters in Snow

 Best Electric Scooter in Winter – Dualtron Storm – This is one of the most powerful electric snow scooters in the world.
 With a powerful 6640W hub dual motor, the Storm excels in icy conditions.
 We rank it as the best since it has a very premium build quality.

 Best Value Snow Scooter – YUME X11 with damper – This best electric scooter in ice retails from only $1999 and gives you the most value for your cash.
 Going up to 47.5mph across bumpy rides, you best never let your arms slip from this!

-Best Budget Winter Scooter – EMOVE Cruiser – Retailing at only $1399, this is perhaps the best-waterproofed e-scooter for facing the stormy conditions that icebergs have to bring!
+Best Budget Winter Scooter – EMOVE Cruiser – Retailing from only $1499, this is perhaps the best-waterproofed e-scooter for facing the stormy conditions that icebergs have to bring!